Why You Need Fallback Methods When Biometric Authentication Fails

 Steps to Activate Your Fallback Authentication Methods

 Setting up your backup authentication methods is usually straightforward.
 When you first set up a new account or device, you are often prompted to create a password or PIN and sometimes set up security questions.
 For existing accounts, you can typically find these options in the ‘Security Settings’ or ‘Account Settings’ section.
-Make sure your contact details for OTPs are always up-to-date.
+Make sure your contact details for OTPs are consistently current.
 Take the time to activate all available fallback options, as this significantly strengthens your overall security.

 Regularly Checking and Updating Your Security Settings